ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperloopjs/chatapp.html.md

   end
 end

-class Nav < React::Component::Base
+class Nav < Hyperloop::Component
   def render
     div {"Our Nav Bar Goes Here including a login box"}
   end
 end

-class Messages < React::Component::Base
+class Messages < Hyperloop::Component
   def render
     # eventually we will loop and display each message
     # for now we will just display one as an example